maxplanck-ie/rna-seq-qc/README.md

 analysis with DESeq2 (optional).

-The pipeline requires gzipped FASTQ files (.fastq.gz) for input, which are loaded from an input directory (-d INDIR).
+The pipeline requires gzipped FASTQ files (.fastq.gz) for input, which are loaded from an input directory (-i INDIR).
 Read files belonging together require the exact same base name but ending either in "_R1" or "_R2" right in front of the .fastq.gz extension.
 (e.g. reads_R1.fastq.gz, reads_R2.fastq.gz).
 In addition, a specific genome version argument must be provided (e.g. -g mm10) to define the reference data used for annotation.